Your teammate worked on a few improvements in all forms of the company’s website. At some point you, also a programmer, are asked for a code review.

-Finally, if somehow you don’t feel comfortable with moving around your work from the command line, I’d recommend Git GUI clients – they are powerful and simplify visualising branches and its commits, especially when it gets tough.
+Finally, if somehow you don’t feel comfortable with moving around your work from the command line, I’d recommend Git GUI clients2 – they are powerful and simplify visualising branches and its commits, especially when it gets tough3.

 I hope you have better, more sane, work days after that!

 Commit Often, Perfect Later, Publish Once: Git Best Practices by Seth Robertson.